 Opened in 1819 (minus the huge TV screens), Piccadilly Circus is a bustling road junction that is popular with tourists.
 Very close to the Shaftesbury Avenue theatres, the West End and major retail districts, the statue of Eros guards the area from atop the Shaftesbury Memorial Fountain.
 Everything is lit up at night by the video displays, especially the Coca-Cola sign, which has had a presence in various formats since 1954.

 Don't forget to book your Summer travel on the Hull Trains website for the best fares.
-Don’t miss our brand-new Duo and Family ticket web only offers, save 33% on your rail travel when you book direct with Hull Trains!
+Don’t miss our brand-new Duo and Family ticket web only offers, save up to 33% on your rail travel when you book direct with Hull Trains!

 Travel with confidence with reduced capacity on board, clear social distancing measures and enhanced cleaning during your journey with us.
 Find out more about the measures in place here.